Aronnax9000/Vega816/README.md

 VPB is pulled low for any interrupt vector fetch, not just IRQ, but the present design purposefully limits Vector Pull rewriting to only those cases when IRQ is the vector being fetched.

 Note that the last nybble of each of the standard vector is unique, and therefore a test of these four bits suffices to uniquely identify the vector being pulled.
-In particular, both bytes of the two-byte IRQ vector ($FFEE and $FFEF) are the only two bytes in this table with $E (0x1110) as the last nybble of address, i.e., A1-A3 high.
+In particular, both bytes of the two-byte IRQ vector ($FFEE and $FFEF) are the only two bytes in this table with $E or $F (0x1110, 0x1111) as the last nybble of address, i.e., A1-A3 high.

 Note also the gap of 12 bytes between the IRQ vector and the RESET vector.
 Since each vector occupies two bytes, this gap provides sufficient space to specify six (6) additional vectors.